Philosophy

 Thoughts.

-Diego De Nicola dreamed of a new school for almost a decade.
-After countless days (and nights) immersed in research, literature, school visits around the world, exchange with experts in various fields, as well as conversations with parents and especially with children, this vision has now become a reality.
-Here are some thoughts and ideas from the philosopher, entrepreneur, athlete and father of three, as well as founder of "School of Tomorrow".
+Diego De Nicola dreamed of a new kind of school for almost a decade.
+After countless days (and nights) immersed in research, literature, school visits around the world, exchanges with experts in various fields, and conversations with parents—and above all, with children, this vision has now become a reality.
+Here are some thoughts and ideas from the philosopher, entrepreneur, athlete, father of three, and founder of the School of Tomorrow.

 The power of questioning.